LucasEnard/formation-template-python/README.md

 #### 12.2.2.2.
 Average number of steps and dict : hint

-The native `map` function in python can allow you to seperate information within a list or a dict for example.
+The native `map` function in python can allow you to separate information within a list or a dict for example.

 Don't forget to transform the result of `map` back to a list using the `list` native function.